nextuponstream/workoutReminderBot/README.md

-workout - create a workout made of activities (e.g. /workout gitStrong pushups run) routine - create a routine made of workouts (e.g. /routine gitStrong) remindme - sends a reminder to maintain the routine (e.g. /remindme gitStrong 16 21 tu we th fr sa)
+workout - create a workout made of activities (e.g. /workout gitStrong pushups run) routine - create a routine made of workouts (e.g. /routine gitStrong) remindme - sends a reminder to maintain the routine (e.g. /remindme gitStrong 16 21 tu we th fr sa) cancel - cancel all reminders or for all mentionned routines (e.g. /cancel OR /cancel gitStrong)
 ```
 ## Environnement file
 Create your own environnement file `.env` by following the example file `example.env`.